Yeovil Country Park is a Green Flag award winning haven for wildlife just a five-minute walk from the town centre.

 I would like a memorial tree or bench at Yeovil Country Park.
 How do I organise this and what are the options?

 There is limited availability for memorial benches at the country park.
 We have many requests every year and we are nearly at capacity for benches across the park.
 You may be able to have an existing bench refurbished with a plaque put on it.
-Please contact Kristy below if this is something you would like to pursue.
+Please contact Agnes below if this is something you would like to pursue.

 Enquiry about memorial tree or bench